Tools - Chris Ullrich dot net

 Software

 Logic Pro X – I’m podcasting and recording audio so I need a way to record, edit, enhance and output the final audio files.
 So, Logic Pro X is my DAW of choice.
-Although, I also use the tool below for editing the podcast in some cases.

 Discord – This software and service provides text, voice and video chat for communities and does a darn fine job considering it’s basically free.
 I use it for playing D&D, for working with my podcast team and for pretty much anything else that requires communication with a group of people.
 It’s great.